Located in the Beautiful Jemez Mountains of Northern New Mexico

 Hundreds of old logging roads provide great trails for mountain bikes, dirt bikes, four wheelers, horses, and snowmobiles.
 Check with the Santa Fe National Forest for road closures and off road rules.
 Hikers will enjoy waterfalls, dense forest, alpine meadows, natural hot springs, mushrooms and gorgeous wildflowers.

 A Country Store and Family Restaurant are minutes away.

 Jemez Springs a quaint historic village offers its famous Bath House, several restaurants, a few art galleries, lodging and a few eclectic shops.

 Santa Fe and Albuquerque are 1.5 hrs away.
 Taos is a 2 hour scenic drive.
 Los Alamos "The Atomic City" offers museums, shopping and eating is just 45 minutes away.

-Jemez Indian Pueblo 10 miles south of Jemez Springs offers: Wallatowa Visitor and Cultural Center, Fuel and convienence store, homemade food goods, handmade jewelry and famous Jemez pottery.
+Jemez Pueblo 10 miles south of Jemez Springs offers: Wallatowa Visitor and Cultural Center, Fuel and convienence store, homemade food goods, handmade jewelry and famous Jemez pottery.